melaniebrgr/grokking-algorithms-bookclub/chapter-summaries.md

 ## Chapter 10 - K-nearest neighbours

-The central idea of the **K-nearest neighbours** (KNN) algorithm is that an item can be categorized (classification) and predictions can be made about it (regression) based on its nearest neighbours -- the items it is most similar to.
-For example, to predict how much a user will like a horror movie look at how their nearest neighbours rated that same horror movie.
-Any number of neighbours can be looked at 5 - 5000, which is why it is referred to as _K_.
+The main idea of a **K-nearest neighbours** (KNN) algorithm is that an item can be categorized (classification) and predictions can be made about it (regression) based on other items it is most similar to, its nearest neighbours.
+For example, to predict how much a user will like a horror movie, we look at how others users whose preferences they most align with rated that horror movie.
+Any number of neighbours can be looked at, 5 - 5000+, which is why it is referred to as _K_.

-To determine which neighbours are nearest, features must be extracted and quantified, then the distance between those features is calculated using pythagoras.
+To determine which neighbours are nearest, features must be extracted and quantified, then the distance between those features is calculated using pythagorean theorem.
 A KNN algorithm is only as valuable as the appropriateness or correctness of the features it evaluates.
-For example, to categorize whether a fruit is a cherry of a strawberry, size and shape features could be extracted, while colour might not be very useful.
+For example, to categorize whether a fruit is a cherry or a strawberry, size and shape features would be useful to extract, while colour would be less so.

-KNN is an important in machine learning, such as optical character recognition (OCR), which is used to convert images of text to text.
-Some problems are naturally ellusive where it comes to making predictions because it is hard to extract features for them, such as is the case with the stock market.
+KNN is important in machine learning, such as optical character recognition (OCR), which is used to convert images of text to text-text.
+Some problems are still elusive where it comes to making predictions because it near impossible to extract features for them, such as is the case with predicting the stock market.

 ## Chapter 11 - Where to go next

-TODO: summary
+A brief overview of 10 other algorithms

+### Binary trees

+A binary search tree data structure is conceptually similar to using a binary search on a sorted array.
+For every node in the tree, the nodes to the left and right of it are smaller and greater in value, respectively.
+For a binary search tree algorithm the best case search is `O(logn)` and worst is `O(n)`, but insertions and deletions are faster than for sorted arrays, at `O(logn)`.
+The algorithm's performance can be impacted by the shape of the tree: an unbalanced tree generally performs more poorly.
+A red-black tree is an example of a binary tree that balances itself.

+### Inverted indexes

+A hash map that maps words to places is useful for building search engines.

+### The fourier transform (FT)

+"Given a song, the fourier transform can seperate it into different frequencies", which makes the FT useful for processing signals.
+For example, it can break a song into ingredient notes.
+Note contribution can be evaluated and unimportant notes deleted -- the MP3 format.
+Shazam uses it to guess the song that is playing.

+### Parallel algorithms

+Algorithms can be made faster by running them in parallel, but parallel algorithms are hard to design and the time gains are not a simple halving by the number of parallel processes.
+Parallelism has its own overhead, include load balancing.

+### MapReduce

+MapReduce is an example of a distributed algorithm approach, i.e. on the can be run across hundreds of machines.
+The general idea is that the problem is solved across many machines (mapped), and the results are combined (reduced) to the final solution.

+### Bloom filters and HyperLogLog

+In cases where the data structure for a problem would be a hash table, but the hash table would be huge, e.g. a hash table of all websites on the internet, a bloom filter and HyperLogLog are alternatives.
+They provide answers that might be wrong but are probably correct.

+### SHA algorithms

+#### Comparing files

+A secure hash algorithm (SHA) is a hash function that will return a hash given a string.
+Given the same string, the same hash is returned.
+While a hash can be long, it is generally shorter than the original string and can be used check if two strings are are the same.
+SHAs are locally insensitive so that they can't be compared to determine how close the cracking the SHA is as an input string is modified.
+A Simhash is the opposite, it is locally sensitive so hashes can be compared to determine how similar the original strings are.
+Simhashes can be used to compare homework for similarity.

+#### Checking passwords

+SHA is also useful for comparing string when you don't want to reveal the original string.
+Passwords are commonly stored as their SHA encoded values.
+Nb. the current standard for password-hashing is bcrypt.

+### Diffie-Hellman key exchange

+Makes use of public and private keys for message encryption.

+### Linear programming

+The graph, optimization algorithms discussed previously in th ebook can also be solved with linear programming.
+Linear programming uses the Simplex algorithm.